 I teach at UWCSEA because I can help to mould really decent young people.

-Shruti Tewari, University Advisor and Assistant Houseparent, Dover Campus
+Shruti Tewari, head of university Advising and Assistant Houseparent, Dover Campus

 From the 4 year olds in Kindergarten to the 18 year olds in Grade 12, our students live the UWC values every day, supported by our staff.
 We are united as a kind and caring community, concerned about the environment, who strive to make the world a better, more peaceful place one day at a time.

 Vikneswaran Krishnan Murthi, Head of High School Learning Support, East Campus